FNNDSC/rev/README.md

 # Installation

-This is the build files repo of the fnndsc rev viewer.
+This is the production version repo of the fnndsc `rev` viewer, containing a compiled snapshot of the viewer code.

 See [here](https://github.com/FNNDSC/fnndsc/tree/master/js/rev#installation) for installation and usage instructions.